John Muse (businessman): Career

 From 1980 to 1984, he served as Senior Vice President and a Director of Schneider, Bernet & Hickman in Dallas.
-From 1984 to 1989, he directed the headed the investment banking activities of Prudential Securities for the Southwestern United States market.
+From 1984 to 1989, he directed the investment banking activities of Prudential Securities for the Southwestern United States market.
 In 1989, he co-founded HM Capital Partners, a hedge fund, with Tom Hicks.
 He moved to London in 1998 to expand the hedge fund in the European market.
 He is a member of the 21st Century Group and Senior Advisor of Gerken Capital Associates, two investment firms.

 He is Chairman of the Lucchese Boot Company, best known for selling cowboy boots.
 He is also Chairman of the Board of Kainos Capital and Arena Brands.
 He sits on the Board of Directors of Dean Foods, Swift and Co, two food corporations, and Cooper Gay Swett & Crawford, a reinsurance corporation.
 He has served on the boards of Life Partners, the Regal Entertainment Group, International Home Foods, Burton's Biscuit Company, Viatel Holding Ltd., Sunrise Television Corporation, Premier Foods, EurotaxGlass International AG, Lion Capital LLP, and the Morningstar Group.

+Muse was appointed a member of the Board of Directors of Nexstar Media Group in January 2017, and is currently serving on the Nominating and Corporate Governance Committee.